-HistoricalCrimeDetective.com combines my interest in history, research, psychology, true crime, and writing non-fiction.
-I built this historical true crime blog to present stories from our past that I believe are being lost and ignored.
+HistoricalCrimeDetective.com combines my interest in history, true crime, psychology, sociology, research, and writing non-fiction.
+I created this historical true crime blog to present stories from our past that I believe are being lost and ignored.
 I believe they still have value, and that the lives of those who lived them are still important.
 I truly care about discovering these forgotten crime stories, researching each case as thoroughly as I can, digging up all the pieces, and then crafting everything into what I hope is a well-written story that informs and entertains the reader.

 I enjoy what I do and I hope that is passed on to every reader.

 You can discover the latest stories and posts by following us on Facebook.
 You can also browse around this website and find interesting stories on every page.

 Favorite Quote: I was never tempted to write non-fiction, primarily because it’s too much work. – John Grisham